joelagnel/joelfernandes.org/_drafts/2026-03-19-kernel-dependency-mess.md

 **Subsystem Boundaries:** Different kernel subsystems make different assumptions about calling context, lock ordering, and preemption behavior.
 When these assumptions clash, the interactions can be subtle and difficult to predict.

-## Steven Rostedt's Related Work

-Interestingly, this SRCU/atomic context problem isn't isolated to BPF.
-Steven Rostedt has been working on similar issues in the tracing subsystem, where tracepoints traditionally used `preempt_disable()` to protect callbacks:

-*"The current use of guard(preempt_notrace)() within __DECLARE_TRACE() to protect invocation of __DO_TRACE_CALL() means that BPF programs attached to tracepoints are non-preemptible.
-This is unhelpful in real-time systems..."*

-His v6 patch series changes tracepoints to use SRCU-fast instead, which likely encounters similar atomic context constraints.

 ## Looking Forward

 The resolution of these bugs will likely influence how we approach atomic context synchronization throughout the kernel.
 The interaction between BPF, sched_ext, SRCU, and RT kernels represents the growing complexity of modern kernel subsystems.